Pool of Radiance: Attack on Myth Drannor

 Pool of Radiance: Attack on Myth Drannor is an adventure module for the 3rd edition of the Dungeons & Dragons fantasy role-playing game.

 Plot summary

 Pool of Radiance: Attack on Myth Drannor takes place in the Forgotten Realms setting.
 The Cult of the Dragon has built a secret stronghold in the ruins of Myth Drannor, and seeks to subjugate Faerûn using the power of a corrupted pool of radiance.

 Publication history

-Pool of Radiance: Attack on Myth Drannor was published in 2000, and was written by Sean K Reynolds, with cover art by Brom and interior art by Ted Beargeon and Vince Locke.
+Pool of Radiance: Attack on Myth Drannor was published in June 2001, and was written by Sean K Reynolds.
+The cover art was painted by Brom and interior art was by Ted Beargeon and Vince Locke.
+It is a softcover release, which was unusual for third edition books.

+The adventure is a tie-in to the video game Pool of Radiance: Ruins of Myth Drannor, which released that September.
+The rear cover acknowledges this, and states that it can be played as a standalone or alongside the video game.

 Reception

+Vintage RPG offered the adventure a mixed reception in 2024.